 It's time for a revolutionary approach to dry eye treatment.

-If you've been suffering from this painful condition - or think you may have it - we can determine the cause of your symptoms and apply therapy appropriate to your specific needs that may make your daily discomfort a thing of the past.
+If you've been suffering from this painful condition - or think you may have it - the team at Hines Sight can determine the cause of your symptoms and apply therapy appropriate to your specific needs that may make your daily discomfort a thing of the past.
 We also offer the new LipiFlow® thermal® pulsation treatment, if you suffer from evaporative dry eye you can now get this treatment in our office.
 With just one treatment, you may experience sustained relief.

 LipiFlow® is designed to provide relief, so you can get on with your life.

 If you're ready to get started, call us to schedule an assessment appointment.
 Reduce your dependence on drops of maybe even eliminate them.
 Goodbye, daily therapies.
 Hello LipiFlow®